intiocean/pyinter/README.md

 - check pylint
 - Create some concrete example use cases - daterange and version range
 - ensure all functions have docstrings describing the inputs and outputs
+- make sure there are no tabs! (whops)